smartdevicelink/sdl_evolution/proposals/NNNN-SendLocation-for-Mobile-Nav.md

   ```
   i) SDL Core shall send this notification to all registered applications.
   ii) SDL Core shall send this notification only when the Service Application becomes active.
 In the case of SendLocation for Mobile Nav, the app can service the request only when the Service Application (Mobile Nav) app is active (i.e. in HMI state of FULL/LIMITED).
-  iii) SDL Core shall only send this notificaiton when there is a change in system's capability.
+  iii) SDL Core shall only send this notification when there is a change in system's capability.
 For example, if the system has an embedded navigation source which supports SendLocation and then the user activates a Mobile Nav app which also supports SendLocation then there is no actual change in the capability of the system and hence SDL Core shall not send the notification in this case.

 2) *There must be a mechanism for the request/response from one app to be routed to another app.*
 a)The proposed solution is to re-use the existing `SendLocation` RPC and have the ability for SDL Core to send this RPC as a request to the Service Application and for the Service Application to provide the `SendLocation` response.
 SDL Core will then need to provide the response provided by the Service Application as the response to the original requesting application.